wileyyugioh/zotmoov/docs/SETTINGS_INFO.md

 When this button is clicked, the last modified file in the Search Folder with an allowed file extension will be attached to the selected item.

+You can also check **Confirm When Adding File** for a confirmation dialog to pop up when you attach a file.

 [Custom Wildcards](CUSTOM_WILDCARD_INFO.md)

 [Custom Menu Items](CUSTOM_MENUITEM_INFO.md)